ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 ## Objectives
 {: #objectives}

-* Access a virtual private cloud environment from an on-premises data center or (virtual) private cloud
+* Access a virtual private cloud environment from an on-premises data center or (virtual) private cloud.
-* Securely reach cloud resources using private service endpoints.
+* Securely reach cloud services using private service endpoints.

 ## Services used
 {: #services}